 Query existing resources

-The decodable query command fetches resources from your Decodable account.
-It supports:
+The decodable query CLI command fetches, or bulk-modifies, resources in your Decodable account.

-The query command outputs a series of resource definitions, each as a YAML doc that extends the apply input format with a status section.
-The status contains non-writable fields managed by Decodable for the resource.
+The query command outputs a series of resource definitions in YAML format.
+It adds a status section which contains non-writable fields managed by Decodable for the resource.

 ---